pelingenc/CoCo/README.txt

 │
 ├── requirements.txt                                        # List of dependencies required to run the project │
-├── README.md                                               # Empty
+├── README.md                                               # Project overview and usage instructions
 │
 ├── README.txt                                              # Overview of project files (this file)
 │
-└── SQL Query.ipynb                                        # Notebook containing SQL queries for data extraction
+├── SQL Query.ipynb                                        # Notebook containing SQL queries for data extraction │
+└── images/                                                # Folder containing images used in the markdown sections of the MAIN CODE-GitHub.ipynb

 #### Getting Started ###############################################